Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the neighboring state of Uttarakhand, rescue teams are scrambling to dig through mud as people are believed to be trapped after heavy rains triggered landslides.
 At least eight people have died in the state since August 11.

-The monsoon brings 80% of India’s annual rainfall and supports agriculture and the livelihoods of millions.
+The monsoon brings 80% of India’s annual rainfall, providing water for agriculture and the livelihoods of millions.
 However, heavy rains trigger landslides and floods that cause heavy loss of life, property and crops.

 Experts say climate change is increasing the intensity and frequency of these extreme weather events.